mvbattista/Replicator/README.txt

 TASK LIST:
 Create Manage DDL Insert scripts and Controllers.
-Detect foreign key column and table from database Trigger should not be created when no ID
+Detect foreign key column and table names from database, checking validity SQL variable type validation
+Trigger should not be created when no ID
 One word check in terminal read mode
 Relationships in terminal read mode
+Add relationships to existing models